yxlin/ppda/README.md

 [![DOI](https://zenodo.org/badge/95934306.svg)](https://zenodo.org/badge/latestdoi/95934306)

-_ppda_ is an R package, conducting probability density approximation (PDA; Turner & Sederberg, 2014, PBR; Holmes, 2015, JMP).  _ppda_ provides R functions and CUDA C API to harness the parallel computing power of graphics processing unit (GPU), making PDA efficient.
-Current release, version 0.18.5, provides,
+_ppda_ is an R package for conducting probability density approximation (PDA; Turner & Sederberg, 2014, PBR; Holmes, 2015, JMP).  _ppda_ provides R functions and CUDA C API to harness the parallel computing power of graphics processing unit (GPU), making PDA efficient.
+Current release, version 0.1.8.6, provides,

   * CUDA C API, which allows C programmers to construct their own probability density approximation routines for biological or cognitive models and,
-  * R functions, calculating approximated likelihood of the canonical linear ballistic accumulation (LBA) and piecewise LBA models (Holmes, Trueblood, & Heathcote, 2016).
+  * R functions, calculating approximated likelihoods of the canonical linear ballistic accumulation (LBA) and piecewise LBA models (Holmes, Trueblood, & Heathcote, 2016).

-PDA calculates likelihood even when their analytic functions are unavailable.
+PDA calculates likelihoods even when their analytic functions are unavailable.
 It allows researchers to model computationally complex biological processes, which in the past could only be approached by simplified models.
+One criticl contrast is that the conventional methods of
+minimizing the cost function with least square requires one to decide what summary statistics to minimize.
+PDA instead can use all the observations.
-PDA is however computationally demanding.
+However, PDA is computationally demanding.
 It conducts a large number of Monte Carlo simulations to attain satisfactory precision.
-Monte Carlo simulations however demand computational resources.
+Monte Carlo simulations when being conducted repeated, such as in Bayesian MCMC, demand huge computational resources.

 We implement _ppda_, in Armadillo C++ and CUDA C libraries to provide a practical and efficient solution for PDA, which is ready to apply on